Mold Remediation Specialist (MRS)

 Tips to prepare for the Examination:

-• Review the Candidate Handbook
+• Thoroughly review the MRS Candidate Handbook

 Step 4: